AnyChart/docs.anychart.com/Axes_and_Grids/Additional_Axes.md

 ```

 We defined three axes and set absolute zero as a minimum value, and Titanium melting temperature as a maximum value.
-We will create one series of a "Marker" type and bind it to Kelvin scale:
+We will create one series of a {api:anychart.core.cartesian.series.Marker}"Marker"{api} type and bind it to Kelvin scale:

 ```
     ["Absolute Zero", 0],